dekemvrios/phpmagic/README.md

 # README

-## What is PhpValidate
+## What is PhpMagic
 PhpValidate is a simple php class property validation engine.

 ## How To Install?
 This package was designed to be installed with composer dependency management tool.

 ```
-composer require solis/phpvalidate "dev-master"
+composer require solis/phpmagic
 ```

 ## How To Use it?
-First, you need to define a schema, representing the properties and its expected types.
+First, you need to define a schema, representing the properties and its expected types/formats.

 ```
 $schema = [
     [
+        'name'     => 'iCode',
         'property' => 'code',
         'type'     => Types::TYPE_INT,
     ],
     [
+        'name'     => 'iFirstName'
         'property' => 'firstName',
         'type'     => Types::TYPE_STRING,
+        'format'   => [
+            'uppercase',
+            'size' => 15
         ]
+    ]
 ];
 ```

-Require it with composer and instantiate a Validator class and validate a value for a property defined in the schema
+Require it with composer, instantiate a Validator class and validate a value for a property defined in the schema

 ```
-use Solis\PhpValidator\Classes\Validator;
+use Solis\PhpMagic\Classes\Validator;

 try {